+Permeable Surfaces

-Permeable Surfaces - Differing from the typical roadway materials of asphalt and concrete, permeable surfaces allow stormwater and runoff to infiltrate through porous surfaces into the soil or groundwater reducing the frequency of flooding and accumulation of pollutants on the roadway surface.
+Differing from the typical roadway materials of asphalt and concrete, permeable surfaces allow stormwater and runoff to infiltrate through porous surfaces into the soil or groundwater reducing the frequency of flooding and accumulation of pollutants on the roadway surface.
 Typical permeable pavement surfaces include pervious concrete, porous asphalt, and permeable interlocking concrete pavers.
 Grass pavers are another option that provide additional benefits such as street beautification and inexpensive construction costs.
 Additionally, systems can also be placed underneath permeable surfaces to direct stormwater to bioretention areas and prevent the spread of untreated runoff.

-Addressing Traffic Congestion - Providing adequate infrastructure for multiple modes of transportation is a key factor in creating environments for choice users to consider walking, bicycling, taking transit, or a combination these modes.
+Addressing Traffic Congestion

+Providing adequate infrastructure for multiple modes of transportation is a key factor in shifting away from the automobile as the primary form of transportation.
 Reducing the number of lanes available to private vehicles, in favor of public transportation or micro-mobility is another solution for corridors identified as significant multimodal environments.
 Reducing the number of private automobiles results in several environmental and economic benefits including improved air quality, less surface pollution, increased business activity and organized freight pick-up/drop-off.